bbbradsmith/hatariB/DEVELOP.md

 * **hatari/src/debug/log.c**
   * Redirect `Log_Printf` to libretro debug log (optional define for debug).
   * Redirect `LOG_TRACE` and `LOG_TRACE_PRINT` to libretro debug log.
-  * Disable blocking `DlgAlert_Notice`, replaced with Libretro error log.
+  * Disable blocking `DlgAlert_Notice`, send to onscreen notification and error log instead.
 * **hatari/src/reset.c**
   * Signal the core when a reset happens so it can be handled properly.
 * **hatari/src/gui-sdl/dlgHalt.c**